Washington, DC RN to BSN Programs

 Admissions Program and Length

-Requirements to the program at Howard start with proof of ADN completion from an accredited school and a valid RN license.
+Requirements for the program at Howard start with proof of ADN completion from an accredited school and a valid RN license.
 Nurses must have completed all of the prerequisite courses with a cumulative GPA of 2.8 or higher.

 Tuition and Cost of Attendance

 Undergraduate studies at Howard University are estimated only, and subject to change considering financial aid options available to nursing students.
 Tuition alone for a full-time student is over $12,000 per semester (or $1,045 per credit hour), add another $1,100 in fees and $750 for books and the annual program could be as much as $27,700.
+Tuition fluctuates so it's a good idea to check with your school of choice for current figures.

 For most employers, yes.
 According to the most recent report from the Institute of Medicine's The Future of Nursing, it is estimated that more than 50% of nurses have a BSN with the Institute's goal of more than 80% to obtain one by the year 2020.
-With so much high-profile attention and studies supporting the benefits of BSN RNs, most employers offer incentives and or tuition reimbursement for completing a bachelor's degree.
+With so much high-profile attention and studies supporting the benefits of BSN-prepared RNs, most employers offer incentives and or tuition reimbursement for completing a bachelor's degree.